goelpal/My_Portfolio/README.md

 * Development of application on React.
 * Need to prepare some of the features like Messaging on contact page.
 * More projects can be added on My work.
+* Have really hard time working with CSS.